-Over 150 years old, one mile wide and three miles long comprising a total of 1,300 acres, New Orleans City Park is one of the ten largest urban parks in the country.
+Over 150 years old, one mile wide and three miles long comprising a total of 1,300 acres, New Orleans City Park is one of the largest urban Parks in the country.
 It is located in the heart of the city and is the largest recreation area for the entire metropolitan area.

 Once the site of Allard Plantation facing Bayou St. John, City Park’s 1,300 acres offer visitors a sample of the city’s riches both in fine art and natural splendor.
 City Park is home of the New Orleans Museum of Art and the largest collection of mature live oaks in the world.
 Trees in the oldest grove are over 800 years old.